How to Order Your Wisconsin Driving Record

 Complete Driving Record

-Certain traffic violations stay on record for the full length of your driving license's validity period.
+Certain traffic violations stay on record for the full length of your driving license’s validity period.
 Request a WI complete driving record if you need to review violations and offenses you may have committed throughout your driving history.
+This is especially useful if you plan to apply for a job in which driving is necessary.

 How do I fix a mistake on a Wisconsin drivers history report?

 A mistake on your Wisconsin driving history report can eventually impact your drivers license status.
 The motor vehicle record from the Wisconsin DOT is reviewed in three-year intervals.
 If a demerit point is cleared within that window and still remains on record, it can result in longer second suspension periods and severe fines.
-Keep your personal driving record free of errors by alerting the relevant DOT office:
+Keep your personal driving record free of errors by alerting the relevant DOT office.

 What is not included on my Wisconsin driving record report?